Are We Really Celebrating Someone’s Death?

 Muslims Celebrating 9/11

 Many Muslims celebrated the events of September 11, 2001.
 For the Muslims celebrating it, it represented a great victory over the United States.
 For the United States, it was adding insult to injury.
+Understandably so.
+No one likes the deaths of their loved ones treated so callously.

 Families cried in outrage and the American people gathered behind then President George Bush to go to war.